diomed/casper/README.md

 ## Details

-This Grav theme is port of a MIT theme for ghost.
+This Grav theme is port of a Casper theme for ghost, which is released under MIT licence.

 ### GPM Installation (Preferred)